julienfroidefond/AnilistAnisearchKomga/README.md

 - info in print has been reviewed : colors and typings :)
 - review code about json to string
 - Anilist synchronizer !
+- refacto and split by files
+- you can put an extra parameter : onlyResume for cron job purpose (`python mangaMetadata.py OnlyResume`) It will just print warn/success/errors

 ## About Anilist sync

 Go to https://anilist.co/settings/developer and click "Create New Api v2 client", then enter your client name and redirect URI : https://anilist.co/api/v2/oauth/pin.
 After clicking Save you'll receive your client ID and secret.
 You have to define in environment this variables :

-- ACTIVATEANILIST must be "true"
+- `ACTIVATEANILIST="true"`
-- ANILISTID
+- `ANILISTID="1234"`
-- ANILISTSECRET
+- `ANILISTSECRET="abcdefgh"`
-- ANILISTUSERNAME
+- `ANILISTUSERNAME="myusername"`

 The script will ask you the code for generating token (just follow the cli).
 The token is registered in the datas.json file.
 Just delete it in the file to reset.